heyryanleys/Careers-Landing-Page/README.md

 # Careers Landing Page
-Code to be added to an internal CMS to create styling and animations for a careers landing page
+Code to be added to an internal CMS to create styling and animations for a careers landing page.

 <img src="https://s18.postimg.org/w4xtob3vd/readmephoto.png" />